PennLINC/xcp_d/docs/usage.rst

 All bugs, concerns and enhancement requests for this software can be submitted here: https://github.com/PennLINC/xcp_d/issues.

-If you have a question about using XCP-D, please create a new topic on `NeuroStars <https://neurostars.org>`_ with `the "Software Support" category and the "xcp_d" tag
+If you have a question about using *XCP-D*, please create a new topic on `NeuroStars <https://neurostars.org>`_ with `the "Software Support" category and the "xcp_d" tag
 <https://neurostars.org/tags/c/software-support/234/xcp_d>`_.
-The XCP-D developers follow NeuroStars, and will be able to answer your question there.
+The *XCP-D* developers follow NeuroStars, and will be able to answer your question there.